M-Waweru/mathnuscripts-garden/src/site/notes/Projects/HTMX, Alpine and Django Stack.md

 HTMX allows you to access AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML.

 - Download the HTMX library from https://htmx.org/.
-- Paste the downloaded file into your static directory in your Django project.
+- Paste the downloaded file into your static-directory in your Django project.
 - In your HTML file where you want to use HTMX features, link it as follows:

    ```html